 Founded by Joel and Aiste Gazdar, the original location for popular vegan eatery Wild Food Cafe overlooks the pretty Neal’s Yard in Covent Garden.
 They recently opened a second location in the equally desirable spot of Islington: a slightly bigger venue, with more space to expand the menu.
 If you’re looking for indulgent fast food, this is not the place for you: menus are fully plant-based, raw, vegan and nutritious.
 But this certainly doesn’t mean the food lacks flavour– dishes are bright, colourful and creative.
 Think jackfruit sandwich bites, vegetarian burgers, big wholesome salads, vegan laska and coconut-seared plantain stew.
 Still hungry?
 Try one of the guilt-free raw desserts, such as wild blackberry cheesecake, banana, walnut and date bread, or salted caramel and chocolate slice.
 You’ll leave feeling satisfied and suitably smug.
 Covent Garden: 14 Neal’s Yard, Covent Garden, WC2H 9DP and Islington: 269 – 270 Upper St, London N1 2UQ wildfoodcafe.com

-After making a name for itself on the street food circuit at KERB in Camden, vegan curry spot SpiceBox will be opening its first permanent location later this month in Walthamstow.
+After making a name for itself on the street food circuit at KERB in Camden, vegan curry spot SpiceBox recently opened its first permanent location later this month in Walthamstow.
 Here classic Indian dishes are reimagined with a plant-based twist: highlights include the Jackfruit Jalfrezi, a fiery vegan spin on the curry house cooked with peppers, onions and jackfruit; and the Brinjal Bhaji, made of charred smoky aubergine and peas in a rich tomato gravy.
 58 Hoe St, Walthamstow, London, E17 4PG eatspicebox.co.uk

 Club Mexicana at The Spread Eagle